 The University places considerable value on the involvement of its employees and on good communication with them.
 Staff are encouraged to participate in formal and informal consultation at University, faculty and department level, sometimes through membership of formal Committees.
 The Vice-Chancellor addresses all staff at the start of the academic year.
-The Vice-Chancellor, meets once a month on a Monday, all Heads of Academic Departments and with his senior team and on another Monday the Directors of resource areas.
+The Vice-Chancellor, meets twice a term on a Monday, all Heads of Academic Departments and with his senior team and on another Monday the Directors of resource areas.

 There is a system of cascading information from those meetings to all staff and departments and service areas are expected to hold regular staff meetings to enhance two way communication.

 The University's People 2020 Strategy has a strategic strand to enhance engagement with and of staff.
 The Joint Consultative and Negotiating Committee, (JCNC) is a forum for management and Trades Unions' representatives which meets regularly.
 There is a weekly electronic newsletter sent to the inbox of all members of staff every Wednesday.

-Section 13 of the Trade Union Act 2016 introduced a new requirement to publish data on trade union facility time reporting.
-The first return was submitted by the deadline date of 31 July 2018.
-There are 20 trade union representatives equating to 18.5 FTEs at a cost of £22,514 and represents 1% to 50% of working hours on facility time.
+Section 13 of the Trade Union Act 2016 introduced a new requirement to publish data on trade union facility time reporting, with the first return being submitted by the deadline date of 31st July 2018.
+For Financial Year ending 31st July 2019 there were 21 trade union representatives equating to 19.7 FTEs at a cost of £21,600.
+In terms of percentage of working hours spent on facility time 14 employees working 0% and 7 employees working 1% to 50% of working hours.